 Our analysis had several limitations.
 We only identified a small number of eligible studies.
 Due to the smaller sample size of the environmental samples within these studies, rare detection of many of the targets and low diarrhoea prevalence in most studies, we could not estimate all exposure-outcome associations, and our estimates may have failed to detect some associations due to data sparsity.
 The IPD meta-analysis approach allowed us combine data across studies to increase our statistical precision; meta-analyses with additional data from future studies may detect associations we missed.
 We could also only adjust for a small subset of potentially confounding covariates in some analyses due to the small number of observations.
 However, most covariates were weakly associated with measures of environmental contamination, and our unadjusted and adjusted estimates were similar even when controlling for a larger number of covariates.
 Flexible covariate adjustment through TMLE did not change associations between environmental contamination and diarrhoea or HAZ.
 Therefore, we believe we adequately adjusted for measured confounding but unmeasured confounding may remain.
 We did not correct for multiple comparisons, and so some significant associations are likely type-1 errors, especially when results across sample types and individual studies were inconsistent.
 The differences in the time window between environmental and child health measurements across studies may have also led to inconsistencies in associations between studies.
 However, shrinking or expanding the window we allowed between environmental and diarrhoea measurements in our analyses did not change our findings.

 In conclusion, enteropathogen detection in the environment was associated with increased risk of child enteric infections and slightly lower linear growth but not symptomatic diarrhoea in our analysis.
-Our findings support a causal chain between environmental faecal contamination and child health outcomes.
+Our findings support a causal chain between environmental faecal contamination, child infection and child health outcomes.
 Our results also indicate a need for better MST markers.
 Future research should incorporate longitudinal and spatial environmental sampling to measure a combination of FIB and a common set of pathogens and/or well-performing MST markers in the environment as well as test for pathogens in stool to assess links between environmental faecal exposure and child health.

 References